 Sure, brewers can adhere to traditional farmhouse brewing methods like using wild, tamed, and even feral yeasts, and they can even brew their beers in beautiful red barns.
 But at the end of the day, farmhouse ales generally just have a common profile with each other.

 More often than not, a farmhouse has a crisp, blonde-looking color to it.
-Some darker farmhouses exist but expect a lighter looking beer.
+Some darker farmhouses exist, but expect a lighter-looking beer.

 The farmhouse style essentially owes much of its style to the yeasts.
 Again, farmhouses come in many shapes and sizes, but these traits are more common than not.

-Is A Farmhouse The Same As A Saison?
+Is a Farmhouse the Same as a Saison?

 A saison is a traditionally French or Belgian farmhouse ale.
-It’s sort of the square-rectangle thing in that all saisons are farmhouse ales but not all farmhouse ales are saisons.
+It’s sort of the square-rectangle thing in that all saisons are farmhouse ales, but not all farmhouse ales are saisons.

 Answer not satisfying, you say?
-Well, what if I told you that the terms “farmhouse” and “saison” are largely American terms and don’t mean the same thing in other areas of the world?!
+Well, what if I told you that the terms “farmhouse” and “saison” are primarily American terms and don’t mean the same thing in other areas of the world?!
 Yes, the terminology is that arbitrary.

-Saisons, Biere de Gardes, Grisettes, And So On
+Saisons, Biere de Gardes, Grisettes, and So On

 Here’s the bottom line: beer isn’t something you create and slap a box label on.
 What’s the difference between a saison and other farmhouse ales?
 What’s the difference between a pale ale, IPA, DIPA, and the curse triple IPA?
 What’s the difference between a porter and a stout?

-To regurgitate perhaps one of the best legal quotes of all time, “I know it when I see it.
+To regurgitate perhaps one of the best legal quotes of all time, “I know it when I see it.“

 Good brewers have a handle on what they’re trying to make.
 If their goal is a farmhouse ale with wonderful lemongrass notes, that’s probably what they’ll end up with.
 Could we call it a light and lemongrassy pale ale?
 Sure, if we really want.
 Hell, we could call it boozy lemongrass water.